Short Breaks for Disabled Children and Young People

 - registered with North Lincolnshire Council for Short Breaks

-- unable to benefit from short break activities in the community without additional
+- unable to benefit from short break activities in the community

 To be eligible for short breaks services the child or young person must have a disability and live in North Lincolnshire.